JavaScript is disabled. Please enable to continue!

 A brief historical point

-Back in 1981, Professors G. and M. Martin and their teams at the University of Nantes developed a pioneering process to detect the chaptalisation (or over-sugaring) of wine, and the enrichment of freshly pressed grapes.
+Back in 1981, Professors G. and M. MARTIN and their teams at the University of Nantes developed a pioneering process to detect the chaptalisation (or over-sugaring) of wine, and the enrichment of freshly pressed grapes.
 In 1987, this SNIF-NMR® method led to the creation of Eurofins.
 The network has continued to develop the process, now using it to check the authenticity of wines, spirits, fruit juices, flavours, sugar syrups, and vinegar.
 Together with other tests, the technique makes it possible to verify the geographical origin of products and decide, for example, whether vanillin was chemically-produced or whether it is natural – useful information as the two have a huge price difference.

 This technique is still state-of-the-art 30 years after its invention, and is a gold standard in its field.
 SNIF-NMR® is the official method of analysis for a variety of organisations, including the European Union (EU) and the International Organisation of Vine and Wine (OIV) for wine; the Association of Analytical Chemists (AOAC) for fruit juices, maple syrup, and vanillin; and European Committee for Standardization (CEN) for vinegar.